nkholski/backstabberhero/README.md

 ## Third party stuff

 I borrowed the webpacker and typescript conf from [Spacecraft js13k contribution 2018](https://github.com/tricsi/spacecraft).
 Sound effects was made with [ZZFX](https://zzfx.3d2k.com/).
 Finally I base the whole project on [Kontra.js](https://straker.github.io/kontra/) which was of great help, even the parts that I stripped away later or customised made it possible for progress while I used it.
 Great library for prototyping or small games.
+It's still says Kontra in the dependencies folder but it's a massacred version of it.

 ## How to run

 Run `npm install` and then `npm run start`.
 The levels are built with [Tiled](https://www.mapeditor.org), then parsed with the node-script found in tools to build the "levels.ts" file.
 I run `nodemon --watch ..\rawAssets\maps\ .\parseMaps.js` in the tools folder to watch changes made with Tiled and instantly push updated a levels.ts-file to the src folder.
+One thing that might be confusing is that the assets in the assets folder is no longer used.
+Instead all assets are inlined as base64 strings.

 ## Post-mortem